Imig Music Building

 Christina Jennings can be heard in works by Alec Wilder alongside jazz great Marian McPartland in a shared CD for Albany Records.
 Also on Albany Records is a disc featuring Ms. Jennings as soloist in Shulamit Ran’s flute concerto Voices with the Bowling Green Philharmonia.
 Of the Jennings-Johnson Duo CD, the American Record Guild declared: “Jennings is an extraordinary musician, with facile technique, a soaring tone, and a natural sense of phrasing that is often absent from flute playing.”
 In 2013 two discs were released featuring Ms. Jennings in the work of Laura Elise Schwendinger.
 Three Works (Albany) features the flute concerto Waking Dream for which Fanfare Magazine said “Exquisitely played by Christina Jennings (the work’s dedicatee), this is the highlight of the disc.”
 Ms. Schwendinger’s High Wire Act (Centaur Records) also features Ms. Jennings in High Wire Act andRumor.
 In the works is a disc of flute music by the American composer George Rochberg, which features Jennings transcriptions of the Caprice Variations.

-In great demand as a teacher, Jennings is Associate Professor of Flute at the University of Colorado Boulder, and on the summer faculties of Greenwood Music Camp and ARIA.
+In great demand as a teacher, Jennings is a Professor of Flute at the University of Colorado Boulder, and on the summer faculties of Greenwood Music Camp and ARIA.
 She has also taught at Texas and Sarasota Music Festivals.
 In 2008 she founded The Panoramic Flutist Seminarwith Leone Buyse in Boulder.
 Trained in the Dalcroze Eurhythmics method, Christina’s teaching incorporates embodied movement.
 In recent seasons she has presented masterclasses at The Juilliard School, Rice University, the Peabody Institute, the Longy School of Music, and the flute associations of Seattle, Utah, and Texas.
 She received her Bachelor and Master’s degrees at The Juilliard School, and her principal teachers include Carol Wincenc, Leone Buyse, George Pope, and Jeanne Baxtresser.
 Ms. Jennings lives in Boulder with her husband, violist Matthew Dane, and their twin sons.